DoSOCSv2/DoSOCSv2/README.md

 dosocs2
 =======

-dosocs2 is a command-line app for managing SPDX 2.0 documents and data.
-It can scan software packages (e.g. tarballs) to produce SPDX information, store that information in a relational database, and extract it in tag-value format on request.
+dosocs2 is a command-line tool for managing SPDX 2.0 documents and data.
+It can scan source code distributions to produce SPDX information, store that information in a relational database, and extract it in a plain-text format on request.

+dosocs2 enables easy creation of a "bill of materials" for any software package, and can even be used in the creation and continuous maintenance of an inventory of all open-source software used in an organization.

-[SPDX](http://www.spdx.org) is a standard format for communicating information about the licenses and copyrights associated with a software package. dosocs2 makes use of the SPDX 2.0 standard, released in May 2015.
+[SPDX](http://www.spdx.org) is a standard format for communicating information about the licenses and copyrights associated with a software package. dosocs2 supports the SPDX 2.0 standard, released in May 2015.

 dosocs2 is currently (July 2015) under heavy development; it should be considered experimental, not production-ready, and subject to frequent